Hard-coded settings

 1. force_8_bit: When set to true, the script converts a 16 bit image to 8 bits, before running the spatter filter to dirty up outer mask edges.
 If set to false, no bit conversion takes place and the spatter filter is skipped.

 2. feather_factor_2x3: How much feathering of the border you like for 35mm.
-The lower value, the more feathering.
+The lower the value, the more the feathering.

 3. feather_factor_4x3: How much feathering of the border you like for 4x3.
-The lower value, the more feathering.
+The lower the value, the more the feathering.

 4. feather_factor_6x7_square: How much feathering of the border you like for square and 67.
 The lower value, the more feathering.